developerrahulofficial/Earn-Secret/README.md

-# 🎮 Connect the Dots - 2 Player Shape Game
+# 🎮 Secret Stakes Board Games.

 A real-time multiplayer game where two players take turns connecting dots to form shapes and earn points.
 Built with React, Express, WebSockets, and PostgreSQL.